Mahmoud-Emad/Switchkeys/clients/py/docs/CONTRIBUTING.md

-# Contributing to the SwitchKey Python Client
+# Contributing to the SwitchKeys Python Client

-Thank you for considering contributing to the SwitchKey Python Client!
+Thank you for considering contributing to the SwitchKeys Python Client!
 By contributing, you help improve the client for everyone.

 ## How Can I Contribute?

 ### Reporting Bugs

-If you encounter a bug or unexpected behavior while using the SwitchKey Python Client, please open an issue on the GitHub repository.
+If you encounter a bug or unexpected behavior while using the SwitchKeys Python Client, please open an issue on the GitHub repository.
 Be sure to include detailed information about the bug, steps to reproduce it, and any relevant screenshots or error messages.

 ### Requesting Features